 - Transitioning from Management to Leadership

-This one-week program will use a variety of adult learning methods, including lecture-discussions, Q&A, case analyses, simulations, and workshops.
-Workshop outputs will be presented in plenary sessions, intended to promote exchange of ideas to assess and to suggest improvements to workshop outputs.
+This one-week program used a variety of adult learning methods, including lecture-discussions, Q&A, case analyses, simulations, and workshops.
+Workshop outputs were presented in plenary sessions, intended to promote exchange of ideas to assess and to suggest improvements to workshop outputs.

 Program Duration and Venue

 21-25 January 2019 | SEARCA, College, Los Baños, Laguna, Philippines

 |All other expenses associated with the program (international air travel, visa, airport terminal fees, travel/health insurance, and other personal expenses) were at the participants' own expense.
 Accommodation was on a twin-sharing basis.
 Participants who wished to have single occupancy rooms needed to pay an additional charge of USD138.00 (PHP7,410.00), to be added to the program fee.|